pondi/paperpulse/README.md

 # PaperPulse

-A document management system that uses OCR and AI to automatically extract and organize receipt data.
-Built with Laravel 11 and Vue.js 3.
+Say goodbye to paper chaos forever.
+PaperPulse transforms your receipts and documents into organized, searchable intelligence.

+## Why PaperPulse?

+Stop losing receipts, missing tax deductions, and spending hours organizing paperwork.
+PaperPulse turns your document mess into organized, searchable intelligence that saves you time and money.

+**Snap and Forget**: Just take a photo of your receipt or document.
+We'll read everything important and organize it automatically.
+No more lost paperwork or manual data entry.

+**Find Anything Instantly**: Need that warranty from 2022?
+Or last month's coffee expense?
+Search by store, amount, date, or even what you bought.
+Everything is instantly searchable.

+**Save Money at Tax Time**: Never miss another deduction.
+We track your spending patterns and help you spot opportunities to save money.
+Your accountant will thank you.

-## Overview
+## Technical Overview

-PaperPulse processes receipts and documents using AI-powered OCR to extract structured data.
+Built with Laravel 11 and Vue.js 3, PaperPulse uses AI-powered OCR to extract structured data from documents.
 It provides full-text search, analytics, and multi-tenant user management.

 ## Requirements